SenoxCode/insbot.py/README.md

 You're finished now.
 Now there will come some errors at the begin of the line, but don't matter, it will still work.
 I am trying to fix this in the next version.

+I DO NOT TAKE RESPONSIBILITY FOR ANY DAMAGE